Freedom of Information

 The Freedom of Information and Protection of Privacy Act is provincial legislation that provides the public with a right of access to government records and protects personal privacy by prohibiting the unauthorized collection, use or disclosure of personal information by public bodies.

-The District's Freedom of Information Bylaw provides for the District's administration of FOIPOP, and it outlines associated fees to be paid under S.75 of the Act.
+The District's Freedom of Information Bylaw provides for the District's administration of FOIPPA, and it outlines associated fees to be paid under S.75 of the Act.

-Routinely available records, such as Council/Committee agendas or minutes, bylaws, publications, policies and procedures, and information related to your property are most often available online, or by contacting the appropriate Central Saanich department.
+Routinely available records, such as Council/Committee agendas or minutes, bylaws, publications, policies and procedures, and information related to your property are most often available online.
+Alternatively, you could submit the information request form (see Related Document link on the right) or contact the appropriate department directly.
+If applicable, please include the executed Property Owner's Authorization or Property Listing agreement with your request.

 If you are looking for information not made routinely available, please submit a Request to Access for Records form or submit a letter identifying the information you are seeking to: